 Please scroll through these volunteer opportunities.
 There is something for everyone:

 Taylor Steele is looking for volunteers to help establish Fairfield School Community Gardens After school on Mondays.
+They are working in there diferent schools with about a hundred kids.
 This is a wonderful opportunity to teach kids to garden.
 If you are interested please contact Taylor at 205-370-6037 or by email.
 He will ll be glad to help you find a spot.

 Alice Moore, Volunteer Coordinator at BBG, is looking for MG's who would be interested in taking charge of a weekend garden work group.
 We are trying a new program that follows the set-up of Kathy Connolly's Bruno veggie group where the group works relatively independently and is given tasks by the City Gardeners to accom-plish.
 Alice is looking for people who are interested in being involved or in heading up the group.
 This is a good way for MG's who work doing the week to pick up hours.
 Unlike most of the work groups however, this group would only meet one or two weekends a month. contact Alice Moore at 205-414-3962 or by email.

 Ruffner Mountain has several needs for Master Gardeners.
 They have started a garden club for people with limited mobility.
 They meet every Tuesday from 9 am to noon.
 They connect with the natural world by collecting seeds and cuttings.
 If you are able to help, bring gloves, sunscreen and water.
 You can see more opportunities on their website, especially on the calendar pages.